Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period.

 Where to apply for a Schengen visa?

 You are a resident of Senegal, Gambia or Guinea-Bissau: Find the Embassy responsible for your Schengen visa application here!
+The Embassy in Dakar is temporarily also processing visa applications by citizens of Cape Verde Islands.

 Preparing your application